Duchy of Courland and Semigallia: History

 When Gotthard Kettler died in 1587, his sons, Friedrich and Wilhelm, became the dukes of Courland.
 They divided the Duchy into two parts in 1596.
 Friedrich controlled the eastern part, Semigalia (Zemgale), with his residence in Mitau (Jelgava).
 Wilhelm owned the western part, Courland (Kurzeme), with his residence in Goldingen (Kuldīga).
 Wilhelm regained the Grobiņa district when he married the daughter of the Duke of Prussia.
 He also paid out and regained control over the District of Pilten, but eventually, it fell to the Polish–Lithuanian Commonwealth.
 Here he developed metalworking and shipyards, and the new ships delivered the goods of Courland to other countries.

 However, relations between the duke and the landowners were quite hostile.
 In addition, the Polish–Lithuanian Commonwealth, which was the overlord of the Duchy of Courland, supported the landowners.
 Wilhelm expressed his disappointment with the landowners, but this ended with his removal from the duke's seat in 1616.
 Finally, Wilhelm left Courland and spent the rest of his life abroad.
 Thus, Friedrich became the only duke of Courland after 1616.

 From 1600 to 1629, the Polish–Lithuanian Commonwealth and Sweden conducted a war with its main battlefields around Riga.
 As a result, Sweden gained control of what is today central and northern Latvia, which became Swedish Livonia.
 The Commonwealth retained the eastern part of the Duchy of Livonia, thereafter called Inflanty Voivodeship in Polish.
 Courland was also involved in this war, but did not suffer severe damage.

 Under the next duke, Jacob Kettler, the Duchy reached the peak of its prosperity.
-During his travels in Western Europe, Jacob became a eager proponent of mercantilist ideas.
+During his travels in Western Europe, Jacob became an eager proponent of mercantilist ideas.
 Metalworking and shipbuilding became much more developed, and powder mills began producing gunpowder.
 Trading relations developed not only with nearby countries but also with Britain, France, the Netherlands and Portugal.
 Jacob established the merchant fleet of the Duchy of Courland, with its main harbours in Ventspils and Libau.

-Colonization
+Colonisation

-In 1651 the Duchy established its first colony in Africa, St. Andrews Island at the Gambia River, and founded Jacob Fort there.
+In 1651, the Duchy established its first colony in Africa, Saint Andrews Island at the Gambia River, and founded Jacob Fort there.
 The main export goods included ivory, gold, furs and spices.
 Soon afterwards, in 1652, Courlanders established another colony, in Tobago in the West Indies.
-There the main export goods included sugar, tobacco, coffee and spices.
+The main export goods included sugar, tobacco, coffee and spices.

 However, during this time, the Duchy of Courland remained an object of interest for both Sweden and the Polish–Lithuanian Commonwealth.
-In 1655 the Swedish army entered the territory of the Duchy, starting the Swedish–Polish war (1655–1660).
+In 1655, the Swedish army entered the territory of the Duchy, starting the Swedish–Polish war (1655–1660).
 The Swedish army captured Duke Jacob (1658–1660).
 During this period, the Dutch took over both of Courland's colonies that lacked supplies and manpower, and the merchant fleet and factories suffered destruction.
 This war ended with the peace Treaty of Oliwa (1660).
 Courland regained Tobago on the basis of the treaty and held it until 1689.
 Duke Jacob set about restoring the fleet and factories, but the Duchy of Courland never again reached its pre-war level of prosperity.